Last updated: 06-18-2023

 3.1.
 Tibet – The motif jumps from architecture to art

-Fig. 16 – Ratnasambhava, with Bodhisattvas (13th-cent.), Nepal (larger version).
+Fig. 16 – Ratnasambhava, with Bodhisattvas (13th-century CE), Nepal (larger version).
 The Garuda and serpent motif can be seen at the apex of the throne.
 Photo by the Los Angeles County Museum of Art.
-Fig. 17 – Two Buddhas with enlightenment toranas, from Kanheri Temple Cave number ninety, Mumbai, Maharashtra, India (mid-6th-cent.) (larger version).
+Fig. 17 – Two Buddhas with enlightenment toranas, from Kanheri Temple Cave number ninety, Mumbai, Maharashtra, India (mid-6th-century CE) (larger version).
 Photo by the AIIS.

 Within this international Buddhist community, the Tibetans stood apart by virtue of the particular zeal with which they sought to master the Indian Buddhist tradition.
 They had both the will and, since Tibet is relatively close to eastern India, the opportunity to observe closely and gradually absorbed the highly sophisticated traditions of Buddhism and Buddhist art that flourished in eastern India at this time” (p.
 6).